Dr. Sebastian Wolf

 Cell Wall Signalling

-Communication between the extracellular matrix and the cell interior is essential for all organisms as intrinsic and extrinsic cues have to be integrated to coordinate development, morphogenesis, and behaviour.
-This applies in particular to plants, the growth and shape of which is governed by deposition and remodelling of the cell wall, a rigid, yet dynamic, extracellular network.
+It is essential for all organisms to integrate signals form the extracellular matrix with intrinsic cues to coordinate development, growth, and behaviour.
+This is particularly important for plants, as their morphogenesis is mainly controlled by the properties of their rigid, yet dynamic, extracellular matrix, the cell wall.
 To control growth, but also to respond to extrinsic perturbations, cell wall state is constantly monitored and information must be conveyed to the cell interior in order to fine-tune the physico-chemical properties of the wall for optimal responses.
 However, very little is known about this cell wall-mediated signalling in plants.

 Our main goal is to identify cell wall signalling pathways and to characterize the role of cell wall signalling in the maintenance of cellular mechanics, in the coordination of growth between cells, and in the adaption to environmental conditions.
 Using a variety of cell biological and genetic methods, we study how the cell wall controls signalling to the cell interior and characterize the consequences of these signalling processes at the cell and tissue level.
 In addition, using genetic screens and various biochemical approaches, we want to identify novel components of cell wall signalling to gain a molecular understanding of the cell wall and its function in the control of development adapted to environmental conditions.